 There is a tremendous amount of work involved in learning how to program.
-This is especially true during the summer session.
-You should be prepared to spend, on the average, 24 hours per week running your programs.
+You should be prepared to spend, on the average, 12 hours per week running your programs.
 This is in addition to time spent in class and time spent studying for the exams.
 If you don't have the time, don't kid yourself; drop the course.